Search this site

-So, I quit whatever I was doing and took admission in the course during the next academic year.
-Few months after completing the course, I did find employment as a cub reporter in a local newspaper.
+So, I enrolled in a journalism school.
+A few months after completing the course, I did find employment as a cub reporter with a local newspaper.
 The work offered me a lot of freedom; I did not have to stay cooped in an office for eight hours every day.
 I fell in love with the work.

 At last, I thought to myself, I had found my true calling.

-After the end of each day's work the chief reporter would assign the next day's responsibilities; one day it fell upon me to cover a meeting convened by aggrieved clients of a failing bank.
-Apart from a few fiery speeches, I wasn't likely to find a juicy story, I thought to myself.
-But the assignment had to be done and I presented myself for the meeting at the appointed time.
+Once, the chief reporter asked me to cover a meeting convened by aggrieved clients of a failing bank.
+Apart from a few fiery speeches, I wasn't likely to find a juicy story.
+But the assignment had to be done and I went to the meeting.